kwaldenphd/web-scraping-python/README.md

 <blockquote>Q16: What challenges or roadblocks did you face working on Q15?
 What parts of the program do you understand/feel ready to develop at this point?
 What parts of the program are less clear?</blockquote>

+## Oh, the Places You Could Go

-172. Once we have a `.txt` file, we could use Python to generate a list of words used in the article.
+176. Once we have a `.txt` file, we could use Python to generate a list of words used in the article.

 ```Python
 # load file